classgraph/classgraph/README.md

 This classpath scanner is able to scan directories and jar/zip files on the classpath to locate:
 * classes that subclass a given class or one of its subclasses
-* classes that implement an interface or one of its subinterfaces, and/or
+* classes that implement an interface or one of its subinterfaces
-* classes that have a given annotation.
+* classes that have a given annotation
+* files (even non-classfiles) anywhere on the classpath that match a given regexp.

 Usage example (uses Java 8 lambda expressions):